Go-Jek extends ride-hailing service to the rest of Singapore

 There is currently a waiting list for Go-Jek in Singapore, with customers of DBS/POSB being given priority.

 When asked about how long new users need to wait, a Go-Jek spokesperson said in a statement that the time depends on supply and demand.
 “The response from the driver community since we opened pre-registration has been overwhelming with tens of thousands of drivers signing up via the pre-registration portal.
-While we can’t disclose figure at this moment, we are confident we can meet consumer expectations during the beta service period.”
+While we can’t disclose a figure at this moment, we are confident we can meet consumer expectations during the beta service period.”